imomaliev/vue-ts-tailwind/README.md

 ## About

-This project is created as a part of a [dev.to](https://dev.to) series [Creating vite vue ts template](https://dev.to/imomaliev/series/13845).
+This project is created as a part of a [dev.to](https://dev.to) series [Vite vue ts tailwind template](https://dev.to/imomaliev/series/13950).